National FPS Practice Test

-Welcome to the Practice Test for the Parent Support Provider Certification Exam.
-This practice test consists of twelve multiple choice questions – these questions are in the same seven domains that is found on the actual computer-based examination for the CPSP certification.
+Welcome to the Practice Test for the Family Peer Specialist Certification Exam.
+This practice test consists of twelve multiple choice questions—these questions are in the same domains found on the actual computer-based examination for the CFPS certification.

 1. Providing Emotional Support

 Which of the following methods encourages family involvement at all levels?

 B. Quarterly newsletter with legislative committee workshops

 C. Quarterly training flyers that include self-advocacy and committee advocacy training

 D. Quarterly training flyers that include Individualized Education Plan (IEP) and Positive Behavioral Intervention (PBI) training

 2. Advocating for Improved Outcomes for Families and Youth

 A frustrated family reports that multiple providers don’t understand their daughter’s needs.
 How does the FPS model effective partnerships between parents and professionals?